FreeCAD/FreeCAD-documentation/wiki/Object_name.md

 <<Label may use UTF8 characters>>.Width
 ```

-### Label2 <small>(v0.19)</small>
+### Label2

-This property was introduced in v0.19.
 It is a simple string that can contain arbitrary text, and therefore can be used for documenting (describing with more detail) the created object.

 -   In the [tree view](Tree_view.md) edit the field next to the icon, under \"Description\", by clicking on it and pressing **F2** (or rather **Return** on macOS).
 -   You can also change this property by modifying the `Label2` attribute from the [Python console](Python_console.md).